netreconlab/ParseCareKit/README.md

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {

-ParseCareKitUtility.setupServer() //Pulls from ParseCareKit.plist to connect to server PFUser.enableRevocableSessionInBackground() //Allows you to revoke sessions from the Cloud
+ParseCareKitUtility.setupServer() //Pulls from ParseCareKit.plist to connect to server

 ```